rantahar/layered_autoencoder/README.md

 | Three layer | 2    | (16, 16, 32) | 4              |  0.0178         | 0.130          |
 | Three layer | 3    | ( 4,  4, 32) | 4 (flatten)    |  0.0709         | 0.098          |

+## VAE experiment

-## BEGAN
+## BEGAN experiment

 A stackable GAN can provide a base for a boundary equilibrium GAN (BEGAN), since there is no difference between the intermediate representations of the encoder and the decoder.

 Time per batch with full BEGAN: 36
-Time per batch with loss from image, enconding 8x8x64: 12 Time per batch with loss from image, enconding 8x8x32: 2.0 Time per batch with loss from encoding, encoding 8x8x64: 0.027 Time per batch with loss from encoding, encoding 8x8x32: 0.014
+Time per batch with loss from image, encoding 8x8x64: 12 Time per batch with loss from image, encoding 8x8x32: 2.0 Time per batch with loss from encoding, encoding 8x8x64: 0.027 Time per batch with loss from encoding, encoding 8x8x32: 0.014